bigtreetech/docs/docs/CB1.md

 Uncomment `overlays=tft35_spi mcp2515` If you want to use both TFT35 SPI screen and MCP2515 spi to canbus module

-uncomment the following overlays and parameters to release `spidev1.1` to user space, And `spidev1.1` cannot be used together with TFT35_SPI and MCP2515.
+Uncomment the following overlays and parameters to release `spidev1.1` to user space, And `spidev1.1` cannot be used together with TFT35_SPI and MCP2515.

 ```systemd
 overlays=spi-spidev